stanislaw/AFNetworkingLogger/README.md

 * Error-only logging.
 * Remote logging: configure AFNetworkingLogger for logging inside your TestFlight builds by writing custom C function to stand proxy for TestFlight's `TFLog/TFLogv` functions.

+__Note__ AFNetworkingLogger does not support logging of NSURLSession-based operations.

 ## Installation

 The recommended way is to install via Cocoapods: